Salary Arbitration Eligibles | WTOP News

 ARIZONA (4) — Carson Kelly, c; Jordan Luplow, of; Christian Walker, 1b; Luke Weaver, rhp.

 ATLANTA (8) — Adam Duvall, of; Max Fried, lhp; Luke Jackson, rhp; Tyler Matzek, lhp; A.J.
-Minter, lhp; Sean Newcombe, lhp; Austin Riley, 3b; Mike Soroka, rhp; Dansby Swanson, ss.
+Minter, lhp; Sean Newcombe, lhp; Austin Riley, 3b; Dansby Swanson, ss.

 CHICAGO (2) — Willson Contreras, c; Ian Happ, of.